Kruptein/PlanarAlly/docs/getting_started.rst

 When hosting Planar Ally, you will need to download the server files and install some dependencies.

 Two options are available:

 * Precompiled binary (Windows Only)
 * Manual Installation

 Precompiled binary
 ^^^^^^^^^^^^^^^^^^^^

-These are typically only provided for major releases and can be found [here](https://github.com/Kruptein/PlanarAlly/releases).
+These are typically only provided for major releases and can be found `here <https://github.com/Kruptein/PlanarAlly/releases/>`_.

 1. Download the latest planarserver.zip
 2. Extract it to a folder on your server.